AFA STUDY ABROAD SCHOLARSHIP IN AFRICA (ASASA)

 - All individuals who wish to participate in the writing competition must be enrolled in an area high school (Madison Southern, Madison Central, Berea Community, and Model Laboratory) or Eastern Kentucky University.

-- The submitted piece must be on a significant historical or contemporary issue, idea, movement, art, event, country, individual, institution, or group that promotes a better understanding of the black experience in the U.S., Africa, Europe, Caribbean, etc.
+- The submitted piece must pertain to a significant historical or contemporary issue, idea, movement, art work, event, country, individual, institution, or group that promotes a better understanding of the black experience in the U.S., Africa, Europe, Caribbean, etc.

-- The submitted piece could be in the form of research essay or report, document analysis essay, poster board, studio-based artwork, creative prose, poetry, creative nonfiction essay, culturally based artistic performance in music/dance/theatre, short story, etc.
+- The submitted piece could be in the form of research essay or report, document analysis essay, poster board, studio-based artwork, creative prose, poetry, creative nonfiction essay, culturally based artistic performance in music/dance/theatre, short story, or multi-media work.

 - The submitted piece of work must be composed solely by the student who is requesting to participate in the contest.